openstack/nova-specs/specs/mitaka/approved/user-settable-server-description.rst

 * Nova V2 client

   * Add an optional description parameter to the server create method.
+  * Add an optional description parameter to the server rebuild method.
   * Add new methods for server set and clear the description.
 These will implement a new CLI command "nova describe" with the following positional parameters: